c3ai-lab/deVote/README.md

 ## Documentation

+#### Browser extension

+#### Smart contract

+As described in the chapter *Architecture*, there are two different types smart contracts that deVote uses.
+There is one parent contract (manager contract) and several child contracts (poll contracts).
+The manager contract must be created manually once and the poll contracts are published by deVote.
+The process of publishing the manager contract and the necessary configuration for the poll contracts are explained below.

 ## Credits and Lecture

 In addition to [@sebastiangajek](https://github.com/sebastiangajek) help and support, the following resources helped us a lot to realise this project.